A cluttered bathroom countertop shows buyers there's no room for their stuff.

 Once your bathroom is decluttered, inspect the entire room for possible repairs that need to be done.
 Here are some things to look for:

 Another product that works well on glass shower doors is “Kaboom.”
-This cleaner will remove soap scum, rust stains, and hard water deposits in your bathroom.
-Available at Walmart, Amazon, and most home improvement stores.
+This cleaner will remove soap scum, rust stains and hard water deposits in your bathroom.
+Available at most home improvement and grocery stores.

 Does your toilet run or leak around the base?
-Go to diynetwork for tips on how to fix these, and many more problems.
+Go to diynetwork for tips on how to fix this problem.

-Old or mildewy shower curtains should get tossed, as mildew is almost impossible to get out!
-For home staging purposes, buy a pretty new shower curtain in a neutral color or pattern to make the bathroom look fresh.
+Old or mildewed shower curtains should get tossed, as mildew is almost impossible to get out.
+For home staging purposes, buy a pretty new fabric shower curtain in a neutral color or pattern to make the bathroom look fresh.

 Do you need to re-caulk the bathroom shower or bathtub?
 Watch the helpful video below by iScaper1 on how to remove and replace moldy shower caulking.

-Home Depot has a diy repair kit for tile called, “Homax Tough as Tile” tub and sink refinishing kit.
+Home Depot carries a diy repair kit for tile called, “Homax Tough as Tile” tub and sink refinishing kit.
 It's available in white or bisque.

 What is the condition of the floor?
-If you have carpet in your bathroom you should absolutely get rid of it!
-Carpet in a bathroom is always perplexing and may possibly be the one thing that scares house hunters away.
+If you have carpet in your bathroom you should absolutely get rid of it.
+Carpet in a bathroom is perplexing and may possibly be the one thing that scares house hunters away.

-For a small bathroom, consider removing bathroom cabinets and replacing with a pedestal style sink.
-This will give the illusion of more space by showing off more of the floor.
+If you have a small bathroom, consider removing the bathroom vanity and replacing with a pedestal style sink.
+This will make the space look larger by showing more of the floor.

-Replace the bathroom door with a sliding pocket door.
+Replace the door in a small bathroom with a sliding pocket door.
 This will give you more floor space inside the bathroom, as the old door will no longer protrude into the room.

 Help declutter your bathroom by opening up a wall to gain extra storage.
-Build recessed shelving or bathroom cabinets between the studs in a wall.
+Build recessed shelving or install a recessed bathroom cabinet between the studs in the wall.